-The Company has engaged FRASA Ingenieros Consultores ("FRASA") to prepare the environmental documentation for the IBW Project, in order to obtain the environmental license required for exploration activities in the area.
-In Spain, there are different classifications of land with respect to environmental sensitivity as it pertains to development.
-The portion of the IBW Project that hosts the Infanta deposit falls within the classification where there are no environmental restrictions for development.
-The Company has been provided with a copy of a letter from the Environment Department to the Mines Department confirming this is the case and as such there is no requirement for an environmental study for this area of the Project for the purposes of mineral exploration.
-In order to commence drilling, the Mines Department's regulations require that the reclamation plan filed by the Company for the diamond drill program be published for 30 working days on the government website for comment.
-The 30-day consultation period was completed in April 2021 and the Company is proceeding with the planned diamond drill program.
+In Spain, there are different classifications of land with respect to environmental sensitivity as it pertains to exploration and development.
+The portion of the IBW Project that hosts the Infanta deposit falls within the classification where there are minimal environmental restrictions for exploration and activities.
+The Company has been provided with a copy of a letter from the Environment Department to the Mines Department confirming this is the case and as such there was no requirement for an environmental study for this area of the Project for the purposes of mineral exploration.
+In order to commence drilling, the Mines

+Department's regulations require that the reclamation plan filed by the Company for the diamond drill program be published for 30 working days on the government website for comment.
+The 30-day consultation period was completed in April 2021 and the Company proceeded with the planned diamond drill program.

-The El Cura area of the property falls in the next category of environmental classification in terms of environmental protection to permit a drill program.
-The area within the Paymogo municipality is another step higher.
-Both areas require the Autorizacion Ambiental Unificada ("AAU") which is being completed with the assistance of FRASA.
+The El Cura and Romanera areas of the property fall within a more restrictive category of environmental classification in terms of environmental protection to permit a drill program.
+Both areas require the Autorizacion Ambiental Unificada ("AAU") which was completed with the assistance of FRASA Ingenieros Consultores.
+The Company completed all studies required by the process including archaeological, flora and fauna studies and has documented support from the two municipalities, Puebla de Guzman and Paymogo, that encompass the project included in the filing documents.